Classical Chinese lexicon: Content words

 As with function words, there are many differences between the content words of Classical Chinese and those of Baihua.
 Below are synonyms used in the two registers.
 Some Classical Chinese words can have more than one meaning.

 However, Classical Chinese words still exist among many chengyu, or Chinese idioms.

-The Classical Chinese words and examples will be written in traditional Chinese characters, and the modern vernacular will be written in both simplified and traditional characters.
+The Classical Chinese words and examples will be written in traditional characters, and the modern vernacular will be written in both simplified and traditional characters.